Expat Guide: How to Get Healthcare in France

 For more information on finding a physician, enrolling in the public option and more, click the Get Started button to download our free report on French healthcare.

-Picture of Brett
+Picture of Brett Andrews

-Brett
+Brett Andrews

-Brett Andrews is an expat influencer and co-founder of Expatsi, a company that's helped thousands of expats on their moving abroad journeys.
+Brett Andrews is an expat influencer and co-founder of Expatsi, a company that has helped thousands of expats on their journey of moving abroad.
 Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
 In a former life, he worked as a software developer, IT support specialist, and college educator.
-When he's not working, Brett loves watching exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.
+When he's not working, Brett loves exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.

 Related Post